Marrakech with kids

 Marrakech is a city in central Morocco.
 With a population of one million, it is the fourth largest city in the country.
 Additionally, it is one of Morocco’s four royal cities (along with Fez, Meknes, and Rabat).
 Despite being only a 3.5-hour flight away, it feels like you’re on the other side of the world.
 You’re in Africa, but also in an Arabian fairy tale.
 This is what makes Marrakech so special and unique.
 In our opinion, it’s a city everyone should visit at least once.

-To do’s - Marrakech with kids
+To do’s in Marrakech with kids

 Jardin Majorelle